 Often the terms in a bank loan mirror those found in standby bond purchase agreements (SBPAs) or letter of credit facilities (LOCs).
-Because the terms of the loan can pose risks similar to those posed by the obligor's credit profile, including the acceleration of principal ahead of stated maturity, disclosures for these financings should be as robust as the disclosures for public bond issues for obligors with publicly issued debt outstanding.
+Because the terms of the loan can pose risks similar to those posed by the obligor's credit profile, including the acceleration of principal ahead of stated maturity, disclosures for these financings should be as robust as the disclosures for public bond issues.
 Furthermore, the growth of the bank loan market has enticed an increasingly diverse group of lenders to offer the product.
 With this expansion of lender sizes and types, the terms and conditions have become less standardized.
 New provisions and customized terms may introduce considerable risk to the obligor's credit profile and may also impact existing investors.